 Perception is created when we decide what to believe.
 When there’s a lot at stake, even when you want something bad enough, seek to be objective and balanced in your observations.

 It’s like the reviewer who thought I was talking about my ex-wife’s issues without permission.
 She thought I was very selfish and just plain mean.
-The reality she created, her perception, caused her to take action by writing a review and sharing with the world that I was not in integrity or something.
+The reality she created, her perception, caused her to take action by writing a review and sharing with the world that I was not in integrity.

 In my opinion, when you jump the gun and make the assumption that your perceptions are correct, without asking if what you believe as true is actually true, you’re traveling a dangerous road where people’s names could be tarnished and their reputation corrupted.

-Imagine if someone thought that you smacked their kid.
-They showed up at your door and just started yelling at you because they believed without a doubt that you smacked their kid.
+Imagine if someone thought that you smacked their kid and they showed up at your door and just started yelling at you because they believed without a doubt that you smacked their kid.

-It’s not a good feeling to be accused without even having a chance to talk about the issue.
-Our emotions get involved, and once that happens, our logic tends to take a back seat.
+It’s not a good feeling to be accused without even having a chance to defend yourself.
+Our emotions get involved.
+And once that happens, our logic tends to take a back seat.

-Let’s bring some of that logic back into the front seat and see where this show takes us today.
+Let’s bring some of that logic back into the front seat and see if we can create a better perspective of perspective ourselves.

 How do two different people have such vast, differing opinions?
-Why does one person believe everything is fine and another think all is chaotic and out of control?
+Why does one person believe everything is fine and another one think life is chaotic and out of control?

-The environment is the same, but there is one thing that will almost never be the same, and that is our perceptions.
+The environment is the same, but the one thing that will almost never be the same is our perception.

 Your perspective defines your experience.